Quickback Docs

 Importing Tables

-// handlers/advance-stage.ts
+// features/applications/actions/advance.ts

-import { eq, and } from 'drizzle-orm';
+import { eq, and } from "drizzle-orm";

 // Same feature — import from parent directory using the table's file name

-import { applications } from '../applications';
+import { applications } from "../applications";

-import { interviewScores } from '../interview-scores';
+import { interviewScores } from "../interview-scores";

 // Cross-feature — go up to the features directory, then into the other feature

-import { candidates } from '../../candidates/candidates';
+import { candidates } from "../../candidates/candidates";

-import { jobs } from '../../jobs/jobs';
+import { jobs } from "../../jobs/jobs";

-Path pattern from features/{name}/handlers/:
+Path pattern from features/{name}/actions/:

 • Same feature table: ../{table-file-name} (e.g., ../applications)